 Our low arousal learning environments use visuals to give pupils a structured day and greater certainty in order to reduce and manage anxiety.
 We provide children with support and strategies which enables them to develop their independence.

-We work with a wide range of specialist professionals including Speech and Language Therapists and Occupational Therapists who work with us to develop our inclusive provision as well as working directly with pupils.
+We work with a wide range of specialist professionals including Speech and Language Therapists and Occupational Therapists, provided by Merton, who work with us to develop our inclusive provision as well as working directly with pupils.
 We also work closely with other supporting services such as the Educational Psychologist Team.
 Our work with these agencies supports us to monitor the progress individuals make and tailor our provision to meet individuals’ needs.

-Each child has their own individual timetable which outlines how much time and when they will learn in their classroom or with their peers in the wider school.
+Each child will have the opportunity to integrate within the mainstream setting on a personalised basis, relevant to their needs and wellbeing.
 This is unique to each child and can include aspects of certain subjects or social events such as assemblies, trips or playtimes.
 Each timetable is carefully introduced and managed to support the child to succeed.

-If you are interested in knowing more about our Specialist Provision or would like to arrange a visit please contact the office and ask for Miss Addy who will be happy to help.
+If you are interested in knowing more about our Specialist Provision or would like to arrange a visit please contact the office and ask for our ARP Lead Practitioners, Miss Garland and Miss Cookson, who will be happy to help.